aws-samples/aws-modernization-with-pulumi/content/20_python/30_deploying_webservers/30_add_loadbalancer.md

 ## Step 3 &mdash; Add the Instances to the ALB

-Replace the VM creation block with the following:
+Replace the EC2 creation block with the following:

 ```python
 ...